SuffolkLITLab/ALKiln/docs/decisions/007_getting_and_storing_logs.md

 ### Listen for write to `stdout`

 We'd listen for `stdout` and `stderr` events.
 We haven't yet experimented with detecting which logs are cucumber's and storing only those.
+See pseudo code in the supplementary material section.

 **Pros:**